Social-Science-Collaboratory/btpsych/README.md

 #### deduplication subfolder
 •	remove_list.Rds:
 •	similarities_10batches_5%sim.Rds: This R object contains the final product of the MinHash title similarity analysis.
-For this analysis, the data set was divided in 10 batches, and we kept only title pairs with a Jaccard similarity of at least 5%
+For this analysis, the data set was divided in 10 batches, and only title pairs with a Jaccard similarity of at least 5% were kept.
-•	similarities_validation_10batches.csv: This spreadsheet contains a random sample of 200 title pairs from the similarities_10batches_5%sim.Rds object, equally distributed among 10 score bins(5%-10%, 10%-20%, 20%-30%, etc.), to check the validity of flagging entries with a Jaccard similarity of 80% or more.
+•	similarities_validation_10batches.csv: This spreadsheet contains a random sample of 200 title pairs from the similarities_10batches_5%sim.Rds object, equally distributed among 10 score bins(5%-10%, 10%-20%, 20%-30%, etc.), to check the validity of flagging entries with a Jaccard similarity of 80% or more as duplicates.
 •	similarities_validation_10batches_J.csv: This is a coded version of the similarities_validation_10batches.csv, with a rating from J indicating whether the entries in a similarity pair were duplicates or not.

 #### location subfolder